danny-avila/LibreChat/docs/install/apis_and_tokens.md

 These two variables are optional but may be used in future updates of this project.

-### Plugin Endpoint Variables
+### Using Plugins with Azure

 Note: To use the Plugins endpoint with Azure OpenAI, you need a deployment supporting [function calling](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/function-calling-is-now-available-in-azure-openai-service/ba-p/3879241).
 Otherwise, you need to set "Functions" off in the Agent settings.
-When not using "functions" mode, it's recommend to have "skip completion" off as well, which is a review step of what the agent generated.
+When you are not using "functions" mode, it's recommend to have "skip completion" off as well, which is a review step of what the agent generated.

 To use Azure with the Plugins endpoint, make sure the following environment variables are set: